lucasrodes/whatstk/README.md

 This project is in current development.
 Its purpose is to provide a set of tools to detect some hidden patterns in whatsapp group chats.

-## Test
+## Run

+Simply run

-Test the program running `python main.py < file.in`, where file.in is the chat
+`python main.py file.in

-you want to analyze.
+where file.in is the log of the chat you want to analyze.

-### Comments on `file.in`

-Email the chat of your whatsapp group using your phone.
-To do so, got to the group conversation, click the three dots (up-right) and select More.
-Finally, click on Email chat.

 ## Dependencies